-I dearly extend my sincere thanks to my entire family and my uncle Nyakado Diang'a for constant encouragement and financial assistance extended to me during my studies.
+I dearly extend my sincere thanks to Nancy Karume of Nairobi and My entire family, dear mum Lillian Wanjiku for the moral and financial assistance extended to me during my studies.

-My lecturers of Institute of Open and Distance Learning for all the academic guidance during my school life.
+My teacher M/s Taligola of Institute of Open and Distance Learning for all the academic guidance during my school life.
 Your presence gave encouragement to carry on even during difficult times.

-I also acknowledge the efforts of my supervisor Mr. Abeka Silvance who tirelessly corrected my mistakes from which this study was derived.
+I also acknowledge the efforts of my supervisor Mr. Mulegi Tom who tirelessly corrected my mistakes from which this successful study was derived.